 The sound intensity level and the sound pressure levels in dB have the same

-value, but the quantity of sound pressure and the quantity of acoustic intensity
+value, but the size of sound pressure and the size of acoustic intensity is

 I ~ p2.